BigBIueWhale/pci_linux_driver/README.md

 ## Requirements

-This driver has been tested and is confirmed to run on Ubuntu 22.04 64-bit.
+This driver has been tested and is confirmed to run on Lubuntu 18 32-bit.

 ## Structure